Published 08:46 IST, January 28th 2021

 Advertisement

-Major League Baseball’s Tampa Bay Rays played two playoff games in neighboring St. Petersburg before winning American League pennant in California and losing to Los Angeles Dodgers in a neutral-site World Series played in Texas.
+Major League Baseball’s Tampa Bay Rays played two playoff games in neighboring St. Petersburg before winning the American League pennant in California and losing to the Los Angeles Dodgers in a neutral-site World Series played in Texas.

 Advertisement